North Carolina Wildlife Identification Guide

 Flying Squirrels

 Despite their name flying squirrels do not actually fly, instead they jump and glide confidently from tree to tree, tree to home, or home to home using a specialized membrane that is found between their front and back legs.
-The most common species found in North Carolina is the Southern flying squirrel.
+The most common species among North Carolina wildlife is the Southern flying squirrel.
 These small tree squirrels have grayish-brown fur and a lighter colored underbelly; their bodies grow to between 5 and 6 inches in length.
 They also have unique large black eye which provide nocturnal flying squirrels with superior night vision.

 What Attracts Wildlife